 YES!
-Unfortunately, it is not uncommon for people to be misdiagnosed with Meniere’s disease as there is no definitive test for it, and other conditions have similar symptoms.
+Unfortunately, doctors misdiagnose Meniere's Disease frequently because there is no definitive test for Meniere's and other balance disorders have the same symptoms.

 For the most accurate diagnosis, see a Neuro-otologist or Ear, Nose, Throat (ENT) specialist with a specific focus on vestibular disorders in their practice.

 What causes Meniere’s?